aws-deadline/deadline-cloud-for-after-effects/README.md

 #### Font attachment system:

-Fonts used in the submitted composition are detected by the submitter and are automatically added as job attachments on submission.
+The submitter detects fonts used in the submitted composition and automatically adds them as job attachments on submission.
 These get installed on the worker before the render starts and get removed again when the job ends.
 Supported font types include: OpenType (`.otf`), TrueType (`.ttf`), and [Adobe Fonts](https://fonts.adobe.com/).
 Windows bitmap fonts (`.fon`) are only supported on Windows machines.